IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 ### Human Evaluation
 Human evaluation will be conducted for primary submissions.

+## Dev and Test Sets

+This section describes the dev and test sets for the simultaneous track.

+The dev sets will be used to determine the latency regime of the submissions and are a **mandatory part of ALL submissions** (in the form of SimulStream logs).
+The test sets are the same for all submissions but the output logs should be generated only for the **log-based submissions**.
+**For participants submitting Docker images**, the evaluation will be conducted on the same test sets, but **the organizers will run the submitted Docker images** to allow for the comparison of computation-aware latency.

+Participants are asked to provide SimulStream log files with the translation outputs and the timestamps of the generated translations for the test sets described below.
+The test sets consist of long-form audio recordings of talks, which are unsegmented (up to 2.5 hours in duration):
+* **ACL Talks** presented at the *ACL conferences, accompanied by the corresponding ACL paper PDFs, which can be used as extra context for the *Speech-to-Text with Extra Context* sub-track.
+The talks are in English and the translations are **into German, Chinese, and Italian**.
+* **Political conference talks** for **Czech to English**.
+* *Optional Evaluation Domains:*
+  - **Asharq-Bloomberg** news, for English to: **Chinese** and **German**.
+  - **YODAS** YouTube dataset, for English to: **Chinese** and **German**.

+Audio-visual documents of development and evaluation sets are provided in MP4 format (ACL Talks and Asharq-Bloomberg) and WAV format (YODAS and Political conference talks).
+The translation log files should contain the translations of the audio recordings, along with the timestamps of the generated translations.
+The log format should follow one of the following:
+- **SimulStream format (preferred)**,
+- JSONL format (legacy SimulEval format).

+See the [OmniSTEval](https://github.com/pe-trik/OmniSTEval) and [SimulStream](https://github.com/hlt-mt/simulstream) for more details on the expected log format.

+* **Main Evaluation Domain En-to-{German, Chinese, and Italian}**: [ACL Talks](https://aclanthology.org/) are a collection of talks presented at the ACL conferences.
+The talks cover a wide range of topics in natural language processing and computational linguistics, and they are accompanied by the corresponding ACL paper PDFs, which can be used as extra context for the *Speech-to-Text with Extra Context* sub-track.
+The talks are in English and the translations are into German, Chinese, and Italian:
+  * **Dev Set**: [MCIF](https://huggingface.co/datasets/FBK-MT/MCIF) is the official development set for this track.
+You can download a derived version including audio, references, YAML files with the audio information (for the quality and latency evaluation), and PDFs for the *speech-to-text with extra context* track [here](https://fbk.sharepoint.com/:u:/s/MTUnit/IQCPqOBxtZXTTKHJrxIK1Om2AYNRrW_Gtj3IfqhtDNab8_A?e=f6vURw).
+  * **Test Set**: the audio and optionally the PDFs (for the *Speech-to-Text with Extra Context* sub-track) can be downloaded from [here](https://fbk.sharepoint.com/:u:/s/MTUnit/IQDv6zOxEch4SqSqFd9w7qhhAV7AgcWH9E4Q8GCF6LW-Nzw?e=6qtv57).

+* **Optional Evaluation Domain En-to-{Chinese, German}**: [Asharq Business with Bloomberg](https://asharqbusiness.com/) is part of SRMG, the largest integrated media group in the MENA (Middle East and North Africa) region.
+An exclusive content agreement with 'Bloomberg Media' powers this distinguished business news multi-platform, drawing on Bloomberg's comprehensive coverage from more than 2,700 journalists and analysts globally.
+Asharq Business with Bloomberg is a leading source for Arabic economic news rich in context and content and unparalleled market data, delivered through a TV channel and across digital and social media platforms.
+Professional human reference translations into Chinese, and German have been created by [AppTek](https://apptek.ai).

+  * The **test2026** set can be downloaded from [here](https://fbk.sharepoint.com/:u:/s/MTUnit/IQCXJ2xUa4UjRLbde1Dg4qP2AR3W5xN2zm5ZZ1EdcgZ1-nM?e=phV9DM); it consists of one single recording lasting approximately two hours.
+The archive contains a README file with important information, audio files, and YAML files which provide the audio segments for which translations must be created.

+* **Optional Evaluation Domain En-to-{Chinese, German}**: [YODAS](https://huggingface.co/datasets/espnet/yodas) (YouTube-Oriented Dataset for Audio and Speech) is *"a large-scale, multilingual dataset comprising currently over 500k hours of speech data in more than 100 languages, sourced from both labeled and unlabeled YouTube speech datasets.*" Refer to this [paper](https://ieeexplore.ieee.org/abstract/document/10389689) for more details.\
+IMPORTANT NOTE: the "[en003](https://huggingface.co/datasets/espnet/yodas/tree/main/data/en003)" partition of the YODAS dataset is used for selecting dev/test data and is therefore not permitted for training (e.g. for an auxiliary ASR task).
+This partition had also been used to select a speech recognition benchmarking test set by the creators of the [Loquacious](https://huggingface.co/datasets/speechbrain/LoquaciousSet) dataset and thus is a natural held-out choice.
+Professional human reference translations into Chinese, Japanese, and German have been created by [AppTek](https://apptek.ai).
+  * The **test2026** set can be downloaded from [here](https://fbk.sharepoint.com/:u:/s/MTUnit/IQDPAY3ChEwGRIk3l1uhLgyTAQleyCGgMnwaVqAu9wl-1S8?e=Z86SMM); it consists of five audio recordings, each lasting approximately 10 to 30 minutes.

+* **Main Evaluation Domain Czech-to-English**: The development and test sets for Czech-to-English consist of long-form audio recordings of talks from political conferences.
+  * **Dev Set**: [IWSLT26 Czech-to-English Dev Set](http://ufallab.ms.mff.cuni.cz/~polak/iwslt26-cs-dev.zip) consists of recordings of the Chamber of Deputies' meetings in the Czech Parliament from 2024--2025.
+  * **Test Set**: the test set consists of recordings from the [Media a Ukrajina (Media and Ukraine)](https://www.irozhlas.cz/konference) conference held in Prague in June 2025, which focused on the media's role in the Ukraine conflict.
+The recordings are available: [IWSLT26 Czech-to-English Test Set](https://storage.ufal.mff.cuni.cz/f/61289b04950b46658d71/).

+* **Main Evaluation Domain Czech-to-English with Extra Context**: the Czech-to-English test set for the *Speech-to-Text with Extra Context* sub-track consists of selected recordings of [Linguistic Mondays Seminars](https://ufal.mff.cuni.cz/events/linguistic-mondays) at Charles University in Prague.
+The recordings can be downloaded from [here](https://drive.google.com/file/d/14uTlbpd_ndmfGe71ZoAuPnWTgwkUBatA/view?usp=sharing).
+The archive contains the audio recordings and the corresponding PDFs of the presentations, which can be used as extra context for the *Speech-to-Text with Extra Context* sub-track.
+There is no dev set for this sub-track.
+To determine the latency regime of the submissions for this sub-track, we will use the same dev set as for the main track (i.e., the IWSLT26 Czech-to-English Dev Set, see above).

 ## Organizers
 <!-- List of organizers' names and affiliations -->